Solange and Esperanza Spalding Performed at the the Inaugural Peace Ball

 “The Peace Ball is a gathering of artists and activists and progressives to sort of take a moment and pause and assess all the successes we’ve had for the past few years - successes around the environment, around marriage equality, around women’s rights,” Andy Shallal, the Peace Ball’s organizer, told NPR earlier this week.
 “Sometimes in very difficult times, we forget to stop and celebrate and take that pause.”

 The night featured performers like Solange and Esperanza Spalding as well as a who’s who list of progressive activists, politicians, journalists and entertainers.
-Among attendees were: Civil rights icon Angela Davis; author Alice Walker; New Jersey Senator Cory Booker; journalists and commentators Melissa Perry-Harris, Amy Goodman and Van Jones; actors Ashley Judd, Danny Glover; poet and writer Cleo Wade.
+Among attendees were: Activist and scholar Angela Davis; author Alice Walker; New Jersey Senator Cory Booker; journalists and commentators Melissa Harris-Perry, Amy Goodman and Van Jones; actors Ashley Judd, Danny Glover; poet and poet Cleo Wade.

 Take a look at some of the best Instagram photos shared throughout the night: